infrahq/infra/docs/using-infra/granting-access.md

 infra grants add --user user@example.com kubernetes.staging --role edit
 ```

-Note: the same command can be used to grant access to a group, for eaxmple:
+Note: the same command can be used to grant access to a group, for example:

 ```
 infra grants add --group engineering kubernetes.staging --role edit